Dual aspect concept of accounting

 Definition and explanation

-The dual aspect concept is the foundation principle of double entry system of accounting.
-It states that every accounting transaction has a dual effect – that is an equal and corresponding effect which impacts two different accounts.
+The dual aspect concept is a foundational principle of the double entry system of accounting.
+It states that every accounting transaction has a dual effect – that is, an equal and corresponding effect that impacts two different accounts.
 In essence, it means that every valid transaction in a business has both a debit and a credit effect.
-This concept ensures the accurate reporting of financial transactions and finally the accurate presentation of financial statements.
+This concept ensures the accurate reporting of financial transactions and, finally, the accurate presentation of financial statements.

-Since the dual aspect concept itself is based on the fundamental accounting equation, it is not possible to employ a true double entry accounting without adherence to this concept.
+Since the dual aspect concept itself is based on the fundamental accounting equation, it is not possible to employ true double entry accounting without adherence to this concept.
 In fact, the equation is a formal expression of the dual aspect concept.
-Accounting equation, in its basic form, can be expressed as follows:
+The accounting equation, in its basic form, can be expressed as follows:

 Assets = Liabilities + Owner’s equity